Sazid60/Basics-Of-Typescript/Readme.md

 friends.push(2); // will show error
 ```

-- Tuple type (Tuple can in pairs like 2,3,4 or any numbers of pairs)
+- Tuple type (Tuple can be in pairs like 2,3,4 or any numbers of pairs)
-- Tuple is also a special kind o9f array in which orders are maintained of type of values and the number of values
+- Tuple is also a special kind of array in which orders are maintained of type of values and the number of values
 - Tuple --> array --> order --> type of values

 ```ts